tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.markdown

 ---
 **Last updated on 2023-02-12**

-How to get datasets for practice?
+"How to get datasets for practice?"
 This was a question for many (including me) when first started to learn bioinformatics.
 We need datasets to practice skills that we learn in the tutorials and the dataset has to be as realistic as possible and close to what we will face in real life situation and the future.
 So what will we do?

 In this guide, we're gonna use _entrez-direct_ and _sra-tools_ provided by NCBI (FYI, NCBI also released a tool called [datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/) which is good for downloading large genome datasets).
 For the time being, to be able to utilise this guide, one should know or have these: